6uhrmittag/KB/docs/VirtualReality(VR)/README.md

         - I wear Bose QC25 almost every hour of the day, so I stick with them for VR.
 I like the noise-canceling for immersion.
     - **Microphone**
         - I went with the [Antlion ModMic Wireless](https://antlionaudio.com/products/modmic-wireless).
 Just because everyone recommends it and I bought too many shitty microphones in the past to try out another one.
+        - light downsides:
+            - easily flies of the headset when jumping around in Synth Riders or active games
+            - only comes with two magnetic mounts, so you have to buy more if you want to use it on multiple headsets.
+3 additional mounts cost around 11€... which is somewhat acceptable I guess.

 ##### Nice to know